Find Grad Schools

 8 Yearly Graduations

 Purdue University - Main Campus comes in at #20 on our list of the most popular colleges offering master's degrees in animal science.
 Roughly 46,600 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,718 per year, while in-state graduate students, on average, pay $9,718 per year.
-The animal science program at Purdue University - Main Campus awarded 8 master's degrees during the 2020-2021 school year.
+During the most recent year for which we have data, 8 people received their master's degree in animal science from Purdue.
+About 88% of this group were women, and 25% were students from an underrepresented racial-ethnic group.

 Below are some popular majors that are similar to animal science that offer master’s degrees.